7 Perfect Spots for a Vermont Weekend Getaway

 A weekend getaway to Vermont is perfect for those who live in the northeast.
 Southern Vermont will be closest if you’re driving.

 Coming from further away?
-Fly into the airport in Burlington, VT, or consider flying into Manchester, NH or Albany, NY and renting a car.
+Fly into the airport in Burlington VT, or consider flying into Manchester NH or Albany NY and renting a car.

 Let’s explore!

 PS: Have more time to explore?
 Consider this 1 week Vermont road trip.
-Also be sure to check out our post on 50 fabulous things to do in Vermont!

-7 Great Destinations for a Vermont Weekend Getaway
+Top Destinations for a Vermont Weekend Getaway

 Colorful picture of Church Street, Burlington, Vermont at dusk